SynBioHub/Web-of-Registries/README.md

 API documentation can be found [here](https://synbiohub.github.io/Web-of-Registries/#introduction).

+## Technical requirements
+This project is known to work with node.js version 8.10.0.

 ## Installation
 Web of Registries installation depends on Git and NodeJS, please consult their install documentation before beginning.